 By Jory Cohen, Director of Finance and Impact Investment, Inspirit Foundation

-Our benchmark is a combination of industry-standard indexes, like FTSE TMX Universe Bond for the fixed income allocation of our portfolio, S&P/TSX Composite for Canadian equities, and MSCI ACWI (CAD) for global equities.
+As a reminder, our benchmark is a combination of industry-standard indexes, like FTSE Canada Universe Bond for the fixed income allocation of our portfolio, S&P/TSX Composite for Canadian equities, and MSCI ACWI (CAD) for global equities.
 The overall benchmark is a composite of the above, weighted by investment policy target weight.